radareorg/radare2-book/basic_commands/mapping_files.md

-## Mapping files
+## Mapping Files

-Radare IO allows you to virtually map contents of files into the same IO space as you loaded binary at random offsets.
-This is useful to open multiple files in a single view or to 'emulate' an static environment similar to what you would have using a debugger where the program and all its libraries are loaded in memory and can be accessed.
+Radare IO system allows to map contents of files into the same IO space used to contain loaded binary.
+New contents can be placed at random offsets.
+This is useful to open multiple files in a single view or to 'emulate' a static environment similar to what you would have using a debugger where the program and all its libraries are loaded in memory and can be accessed.

-Using the `S`ections command you'll be able to define different base addresses for each library loaded.
+Using the `S` (sections) command you can define base address for each library to be loaded.

 Mapping files is done using the `o` (open) command.
 Let's read the help: